Atos20/Atos20/README.md

 ## I'm a developer that loves the outdoors

-- 🌱  I’m currently learning Redux and GraphQL 🤯
+- 🌱  I’m currently learning Typescript
-- 🤜🏽  🤛🏽  I’m looking to collaborate with other content creators
+- 🤜🏽  🤛🏽  I’m looking forward to collaborating with other content creators, designers, PM and developers.
-- 🥅  2020 Goals: To collaborate on projects using react
 - 🥅  2021 Goals: To get my first job as a software developer
 - ⚡  Fun fact: When I am not learning JS and React I love cooking and mountain biking.